Static routing¶

 The destination IP

-The gateway IP for the next hop
+The gateway IP used as the next hop

-Should the router be directly connected to the network in question (local to the network), it will instead use Address Resolution Protocol (ARP) to map the destination IP to a hardware (MAC) address and forward the package to its final destination.
+Should the router be directly connected to the network in question (local to the network), it will instead use Address Resolution Protocol (ARP) to map the destination IP to a hardware (MAC) address and forward the packet to its final destination.

 Note